stackblaze/ZeroFS/SNAPSHOT_LISTING_IMPROVEMENT.md

 ## Explanation

-**No, it's not file size!** The column shows the **source subvolume ID** that the snapshot was created from.
+**No, it's not file size!** The column shows the **source dataset ID** that the snapshot was created from.

-- **Parent ID = 0** means the snapshot was created from the **root subvolume** (which has ID 0)
+- **Parent ID = 0** means the snapshot was created from the **root dataset** (which has ID 0)
-- If you create a snapshot from a different subvolume, you'll see a different ID
+- If you create a snapshot from a different dataset, you'll see a different ID

 ## Solution

-Changed the column to display the **source subvolume name** instead of just the ID, and renamed it to "Source" for clarity.
+Changed the column to display the **source dataset name** instead of just the ID, and renamed it to "Source" for clarity.

 ### Before
 ```